-Medellín was once known for being the ‘most violent city in the world’.
-But after the last 25 years of urban regeneration, the city has increasingly been seen as a popular metropolitan city, and is losing its past dark-image.
-With a population of over 3.7 million, it is significantly smaller than Colombia’s capital, both in population and area (236.5 miles squared or 380.6 kilometres squared).
-Often referred to as the ‘La Ciudad de la Eterna Primavera’ (the city of eternal spring), it is lower in altitude than Bogotá, at a height of 4,905 feet (1,495 meters).
+Medellín was once known for being the “most violent city in the world”.
+But, after the last 25 years of urban regeneration, the city has increasingly been seen as a popular metropolitan city and is losing its past dark image.
+With a population of over 3.7 million, it is significantly smaller than Colombia’s capital, both in population and area (236.5sqmi, or 380.6sqkm).
+Often referred to as La Ciudad de la Eterna Primavera (the city of eternal spring), it is lower in altitude than Bogotá, at a height of 4,905ft (1,495m).

-Medellín has an average yearly temperature of 22 degree Celsius (72 degrees Fahrenheit); the highest temperature it reaches is 28 degrees Celsius (82 degrees Fahrenheit), and the lowest – 17 degrees Celsius (62 degrees Fahrenheit).
-Due to its low altitude, and Colombia’s proximity to the Equator, the country has no real seasons (just wet and dry periods), so Medellín boasts a year round spring-like climate.
+Medellín has an average yearly temperature of 22C (72F); the highest temperature it reaches is 28C (82F), and the lowest is 17C (62F).
+Due to its low altitude, and Colombia’s proximity to the Equator, the country has no real seasons (just wet and dry periods), so Medellín boasts a year-round spring-like climate.

-Bogotá is located high in the Andes mountain range giving it a slightly colder climate than Medellín, with an average year round temperature of 15 degree Celsius (58 degrees Fahrenheit).
-The temperature can sometimes hit 20 degrees Celsius (68 degrees Fahrenheit), and it gets as cold as five degrees Celsius (41 degrees Fahrenheit).
+Bogotá is located high in the Andes mountain range, giving it a slightly colder climate than Medellín, with an average year-round temperature of 15C (58F).
+The temperature can sometimes hit 20C (68F), and it gets as cold as 5C (41F).

-Medellín contrasts with Bogota as it is newer – founded in 1616 – more contemporary and metropolitan.
-The city has completely rejuvenated itself through urban restructure and revitalisation, and as such has completely changed over the last 25 years, moving away from its troubled past to win awards and gain recognition.
-In 2013 the Wall Street Journal named it ‘Innovative City of the Year’ and it was also the recipient of the ‘Veronica Rudge Green Prize in Urban Design’ (awarded by Harvard University).
+Medellín contrasts with Bogota as it is newer – founded in 1616 – and more contemporary and metropolitan.
+The city has completely rejuvenated itself through urban restructure and revitalization.
+As such, it has completely changed over the last 25 years, moving away from its troubled past to win awards and gain recognition.
+In 2013, The Wall Street Journal named it Innovative City of the Year, and Medellín was also the recipient of the Veronica Rudge Green Prize in Urban Design (awarded by Harvard University).